-With a given subject, topic or theme, make the best representation you can explore incorporating the idea or element that has to do with MOVEMENT.
+With a given subject, topic, or theme, make the best representation you can explore incorporating the idea or element that has to do with MOVEMENT.

-PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools and techniques while integrating the idea of MOVEMENT; Exploring and expressing consciousness towards the idea of MOVEMENT as it can be integrated in the thoughts of subject matter; Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of MOVEMENT; What are tools necessary to represent the design in mind effectively?
-How the motivation be expressed efficiently?
-Why such expression should exist?
+PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE ■ Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools and techniques while integrating the idea of MOVEMENT; Exploring and expressing consciousness towards the idea of MOVEMENT as it can be integrated in the thoughts of subject matter.
+Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of MOVEMENT; What tools are necessary to represent the design in mind effectively?
+How be the motivation expressed efficiently?
+Why should such expression exist?